HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

 To add a layer of abstraction we have the :file:`mixer` node.
 What :file:`keyboard` actually wants to do is to say "the user pressed :kbd:`W`, so move forward (i.e. set a positive value for thrust)" and from there on it is in the :file:`mixer`'s responsibility to translate this to actual setpoints for the specific thrusters that participate in the forward movement of the vehicle.

 Basically, we divided a bigger problem into two smaller problems.
-In this case this can be especially handy, because also a controller we might program at some later stage, does not need to have knowledge of specific thrusters/actuators.
+In this case, this can be especially handy because also a controller we might program at some later stage does not need to have knowledge of specific thrusters/actuators.
 It can directly output commands corresponding to the actuated degrees of freedom of the BlueROV.
 And since all degrees of freedom of the vehicle are actuated, we can control all degrees of directly |partying_face|.

 Mathematically the :file:`mixer` node computes the following equation: